konsumer/media-llm-server/README.md

 > [!WARNING]
 > It is assumed this is running on your LAN, behind a firewall.
 Everything is lacking authentication (but you can add it) so you probably don't want to deploy this as-is, if your network is not secured.

-It is intended to be a central media-server setup that supports my [AI media MCPs](https://github.com/konsumer/aitorrent):
+It is intended to be a central media-server setup that supports my [AI media MCPs](https://github.com/konsumer/aitorrent), but you can use it without that, or just use the media-stuff, if you don't want to use it with AI.

 ---
 🎉 I've successfully added all 3 episodes of **Star Trek: Starfleet Academy** to your download queue!